Peakboard/peakboard-templates.github.io/_templates/Bar-Table-Order-Touchscreen/en.md

 layout: article
 title: gastronomy ordering system - order drinks and snacks directly at the table with a touchscreen
 description:
-  - This template makes it possible to provide a touchscreen on every table within a bar or restaurant and let customers order with a simple touch.
-All orders will then be sent to a given e-mail address.
+  - This template offers the possibility to order a table at each table with the help of a touch screen.
+Quasi a digital menu.
+This offers an uncomplicated possibility to establish an ordering system and further services could be connected.
+Currently the entered order is simply sent to an e-mail address, very simple.
+Simply adjust drinks, food and prices, set up the monitor and off you go.
 lang: en
 weight: 800
 isDraft: true